-If a child is not following the Golden Rules at playtime or lunchtime (including in the dining hall or classroom, if wet play) a reminder will be given.
-If the behaviour continues, the child will have five minutes 'time out' at the side of the playground, outside the classroom or at the side of the dining hall, to think about their behaviour choices.
-At the end of the five minutes and, once an adult has spoken with the child following the stages above, they will be allowed to continue their lunch/play through making the right choices.
-Should the behaviour continue, the class teacher will be informed and will speak with the child separately.
-If the behaviour persists, the Headteacher or Assistant Headteacher(s) will speak with the child.
+If a child is not following the Golden Rules at playtime or lunchtime (including in the dining hall or classroom, if wet play):

+- A reminder will be given. - If the behaviour continues, the child will have five minutes 'time out' to think about their behaviour choices. - At the end of the five minutes and, once an adult has spoken with the child following the stages above, they will be allowed to continue their lunch/play through making the right choices. - Should the behaviour continue, the Class Teacher will be informed and will speak with the child separately. - Should the behaviour continue after the Class Teacher has spoken to the child, the parents/carers will be informed, by the Class Teacher. - If the behaviour persists, the Headteacher or Assistant Headteacher(s) will speak with the child.
 A personalised consequence, relevant and proportional to the child's action will be given, for example, this could result in the child missing the following play time or lunch time.
 It may be necessary to provide structured play times (or part of play times) to support children who are not meeting our expectations and need support to do so.